MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/run_over.png" width="400">

-The default is "First Writeable Attribute", meaning it makes one workitem for each thing with the attribute.
+The default is "First Writeable Attribute", so it makes one workitem for each entry with the attribute.

 <img src="./images/writeable_attribute.png" width="500">

-For example, if you had a point attribute called `v@P`:
+For example, if you had a point attribute `v@P`:

 ```cpp
 // Bind P attribute as a 32-bit vector with read/write